-Five members of the PCRRB shall constitute a quorum.
+Four members of the PCRRB shall constitute a quorum.
 A quorum must be present to conduct business.
-Five votes shall be required for any action by the PCRRB.
+Four votes shall be required for any action by the PCRRB.

 The PCRRB shall hold its initial meeting within 60 days after the initial appointments are made.
 At its initial meeting, the PCRRB shall fix the time and place for its regularly scheduled meetings.